 What’s up when your bees don’t buzz?
 You may notice it at any time, and it can happen for any number of reasons.
 Indeed, one of the commonest – and commonly alarming – phenomenon that beekeepers, amateur and professional alike, will notice is a group of bees that don’t seem to want to fly.
-Typically found on the ground close to the hive, flightless crawling bees (imaginatively dubbed ‘crawlers’) are unfortunately a definite indication that something is wrong.
+Typically found on the ground close to the hive, flightless crawling bees (imaginatively dubbed (‘crawlers’) are unfortunately a definite indication that something is wrong.
 Finding out just what the matter is, however, can be a tricky business.

 Crawlers can appear at any time of year, although they are most commonly found during the fall.
 You may find them creeping across the landing board of your hive, on the ground itself, or clinging to stalks and blades of grass.
 The numbers can vary from only a few to hundreds of colony members.
-Very often the bees themselves seem perfectly healthy upon inspection, but in some cases, you may be able to spot the deformed wings which are rendering them unable to fly.
+Very often the bees themselves seem perfectly healthy upon inspection, but in some cases you may be able to spot the deformed wings that are rendering them unable to fly.

 What can be said for sure is that a crawling bee is not a healthy bee.
 Diseases, malnutrition, environmental factors, and genetic weakness are all potential reasons for any unhealthy mass of bees.
 Finding out just what is making the bees sick may indicate the reason for your crawlers.
 Nevertheless, it should be kept in mind that discovering what your bees are suffering from does not necessarily tell you why.

 Finding out just why your bees are crawling on the ground is the first step to finding out just what has to be done to solve the problem.
 The situation is rarely hopeless, but action should be taken upon the first sight of any crawlers.
 Below I have listed some possible reasons why your bees are crawling on the ground, as well what this can mean for the colony as a whole.